Sheffield Futsal Club

-Sheffield is one of the oldest and most successful futsal clubs in England, winning the FA National Futsal League North on three occasions.
+Sheffield was one of the oldest and most successful futsal clubs in England, winning the FA National Futsal League North on three occasions.
 In 2011 they finished runners-up in the FA Futsal Grand Finals, losing out to London Helvécia Futsal Club.

-Over the years they have played their home games in many arenas throughout Sheffield, including Ponds Forge, Concord Sports Centre, and Hillsborough Leisure Centre.
-They currently play their home games at the English Institute of Sport, Sheffield.
+Over the years they played their home games in many arenas throughout Sheffield, including Ponds Forge, Concord Sports Centre, Hillsborough Leisure Centre, and English Institute of Sport, Sheffield.

 History

 Early years

 Formed as Sheffield Stormers, founded by Mark England-Woodcock and Richard Moore.
 The club was set up to compete in the local futsal league held at the Sheffield United Academy in Shirecliffe, Sheffield.

 Competing in the National Futsal League (2008-2009)

 Becoming one of the founding members in 2008, Sheffield entered into the FA's new national league system, the FA National Futsal League after affiliating with Sheffield FC.
 They played their first ever national futsal league match on 2 March 2008, ending in a 5-2 victory over Sheffield & Hallamshire Futsal Club.
 Sheffield would be the only club to beat eventual league winners Tranmere Victoria, running out as impressive 10-2 winners with Liam Morris and Frazer Thomas each claiming a hat-trick.
 Thomas would go on to lead Sheffield's scoring charts with 15 goals throughout the course of the campaign, helping Sheffield to a third-place finish, 3 points behind second-placed Manchester Futsal Club.

 The 2009 season saw the club finish in 5th.
 After notching 7 points from a possible 9 in their first 3 games of the season with wins against Manchester and Leeds, Sheffield went on to lose 4 games on the bounce.
 They would only win one more game that season, finishing with a heavy 19-3 defeat at the hands of Loughborough University.
 After the 2009 season had come to a close, Sheffield Futsal Club merged with Sheffield & Hallamshire Futsal Club, in a bid to create a team capable of qualifying for the UEFA Futsal Cup.